jccsvq/svg-abacus/README.md

+# Intro:

+This package contains three `Python` 3 scripts for drawing diagrams or illustrations of various types of abacuses in `SVG` (Scalable Vector Graphics).

+* `svg-abacus`: Abacuses of the soroban and swanpan family.
+* `svg-schoty`: Russian (schoty) and school or Danish abacuses.
+* `svg-sangi`: Japanese-style calculating rods (sangi) and a medieval European calculation table.

+These are command-line utilities.
+Tested with `Python 3.11.2` under Debian GNU/Linux 12 (bookworm).

+## Installation:
+No special installation is required since only the standard `argparse` and `sys` modules are used.

+* On Unix-like systems, make sure to make the files executable and move them anywhere in the `PATH`.
+* Alternatively, rename the files to contain the `.py` extension and invoke them from your Python interpreter:

+    `$ python3 svg-abacus.py ...`

 # svg-abacus
 Simple `python3` script to draw SVG diagrams or illustrations of several (oriental) abacus types.
-This is a command line utility.
-Tested with `Python 3.11.2` under Debian GNU/Linux 12 (bookworm).

 ## Supported abacus types:
 * 4+1, Modern soroban/swanpan (option: `-41`, support suspended lower beads)